-- A. The location and construction of Common Driveways should minimize soil disturbance, vegetation removal, and drainage impacts, and preserve existing trees of over 12" caliper and other natural features of special significance. - B. Common Driveways shall have a minimum surface width of sixteen feet, exclusive of two foot shoulders on either side cleared of brush and trees.
-With the agreement of the Fire Chief, the minimum surface width of a Common Driveway serving three lots may be reduced to fourteen feet, and for two lots, to twelve feet.
-The Planning Board may require one foot wide Cape Cod berms and/or swales to direct drainage and infiltrate runoff. - C. No Common Driveway shall be allowed to be constructed off any cul-de-sac or dead end of a public or private way.
+- A. The location and construction of Common Driveways should minimize soil disturbance, vegetation removal, and drainage impacts, and preserve existing trees of over 12" caliper and other natural features of special significance. - B. Common Driveways shall have a minimum surface width of sixteen feet, exclusive of two-foot shoulders on either side cleared of brush and trees.
+With the agreement of the Fire Department in writing and concurrence of the Board, the minimum surface width of a Common Driveway serving three lots may be reduced to fourteen feet, and for two lots, to twelve feet.
+The Planning Board may require one-foot wide Cape Cod berms and/or swales to direct drainage and infiltrate runoff. - C. No Common Driveway shall be allowed to be constructed off any cul-de-sac or dead end of a public or private way.
 No Common Driveway shall be connected or attached to any other Common Driveway.
-No Common Driveway shall be extended without prior approval of the Planning Board.

-- D. Common Driveways shall be located within an easement which may allow space for installation of water lines and utilities as needed.
+No Common Driveway shall be extended without prior approval of the Planning Board. - D. Common Driveways shall be located within an easement which may allow space for installation of water lines and utilities as needed.
 Water lines and appurtenances shall be shown on the Common Driveway Plan.
-Underground utilities are encouraged for all Common Driveway construction. - E. Common Driveways shall be constructed using a minimum 12" thick sorted gravel sub-base.
+Underground utilities are encouraged for all Common Driveway construction.
+Utilities, shoulders, signage, turnarounds and snow storage shall be clearly delineated in the easement area on the engineered plans. - E. Common Driveways shall be constructed using a minimum 12" thick sorted gravel sub-base.
 The base course and top course for paved driveways shall each be a minimum 1 1/2 " thickness.
-Surfacing with bank gravel, peastone, crushed stone or another permeable or semi-permeable surface may be recommended for use within one hundred feet of a wetland or in other sensitive areas. - F. Common Driveways shall not exceed one thousand feet in length, measured from the street line to the end of the Common Driveway. - G. Runoff draining onto abutting properties shall not exceed that which existed prior to construction of the Common Driveway. - H. No driveway, parking or turning area or other impervious area shall be located above major components of a septic system, including septic tanks, leaching fields, and distribution boxes, except where approved by the Board of Health. - I. To provide better traffic safety and reduce the visual impacts of traffic on abutting properties, the Planning Board may require Common Driveways to be set back from lot lines and/or screened with a buffer of trees and/or shrubs. - J. Turnarounds for emergency vehicles shall be provided with a minimum length of 30' and width of 20' in locations approved by the Fire Chief. - K. Sight distances at the entrance of a Common Driveway along the intersecting road should conform to current American Association of State Highway and Transportation Officials (AASHTO) standards. - L. The lot width for lots served by a Common Driveway may be measured parallel to the Common Driveway, except in the case of fifty foot frontage lots.
+Surfacing with bank gravel, peastone, crushed stone or another permeable or semi-permeable surface may be recommended for use within one hundred feet of a wetland or in other sensitive areas. - F. Common Driveways shall not exceed five-hundred (500) feet in length, measured from the street line to the end of the Common Driveway. - G. Runoff draining onto abutting properties shall not exceed that which existed prior to construction of the Common Driveway or to be concentrated at any one point of discharge.
+Runoff shall not discharge into the public way.
+No plan for a common driveway shall be approved unless engineered drainage calculations are provided to the Planning Board and until the Board is satisfied that the plan, based upon peer review, provides sufficient drainage control measures that will result in no increase in runoff onto property other than onto one of the lots to be served by the common driveway. - H. No driveway, parking or turning area or other impervious area shall be located above major components of a septic system, including septic tanks, leaching fields, and distribution boxes, except where approved by the Board of Health. - I. To provide better traffic safety and reduce the visual impacts of traffic on abutting properties, the Planning Board may require Common Driveways to be set back from lot lines and/or screened with a buffer of trees and/or shrubs.